 “The club owner told me to grow up – too many antics.”

-Then I told them the story about Joey disappearing at the airport in New York.
-Their reaction reflected everyone’s poor impression of my junkie cousin.
+Then I tell them the story about Joey disappearing at the airport in New York.
+Their reaction reflects everyone’s poor impression of my junkie cousin.

 “Andy?
-You’ve had a boyfriend shot and killed in front of you.
+You’ve had a boyfriend who was shot and killed in front of you.
 John Boy almost died from snake bite.
-Your old band had a dealer who you said OD’d from heroin.
-Your cousin’s sick.
+Your old band has a drummer who OD’d from heroin.
+Your cousin’s sick from drugs.
 He’ll probably die or at best end up in jail.
 You’ve done everything possible to save him.
 Now it’s up to him.
-You can’t save everyone,” Angie always spoke her mind.
+You can’t save everyone,” Angie always speaks her mind.

 “Joey’s the first person I ever loved.
 I stopped being a self-centered kid.
 The world opened up to me when I no longer thought just about myself.”

-“You’re so deep,” Amy reflected.
+“You’re so deep,” Amy reflects.
 “I think I know what you mean.
-We love you, Andy, just like you and your cousin.
+We love you, Andy, just like you do your cousin.
 We were just hicks from the sticks and never thought about anyone but ourselves.
 Now we have ‘Gator to deal with.
 Thanks a lot.”

 “How’s that going?”
-I laughed, not really wanting to know.
+I laugh, not really wanting to know.